Azure/az-cgpu-onboarding/Customer-Onboarding-Doc-(Linux-TVM).md

 bash step-0-install-kernel.sh

 ```
-- Go to you VM portal, Set boot diagnostics.
+- Go to your VM portal, Set boot diagnostics.
 Select and existing custom storage account or create new.
 Click save.
 The update process may take several minutes to propagate.
 ![image.png](attachment/boot_diagnostics.JPG)

 - You can select existing one or create a new one with default configuration.